Academic Excellence Workshops

 - Statistics 2700

 The workshops function as one-credit courses and are graded "S/U" based on attendance.
-Those who miss more than three workshops will automatically receive a "U" grade.
+Those who miss more than three workshops (including sessions missed because of late enrollment) will automatically receive a "U" grade.

 Also, while no physics AEWs are offered, supplementary courses for Physics 1120 and 2130 are provided through the Physics Tutoring Center.